Brown tree snake: Lasso locomotion

 A 2021 study found that brown tree snakes in Guam can use "lasso locomotion" to climb large smooth cylinders.
 This type of locomotion has not previously been observed in snakes.
 This novel form of movement has been observed to be physically demanding, as snakes seen utilising it make frequent stops and move more slowly than other forms of locomotion.

 Seasonal activity

 In the northern Australian city of Darwin, the brown tree snake is significantly more likely to be encountered in suburban areas during the wet season months of January–March.
 This is indicative of shifts in snake behaviour or movement across the year, and may partially be driven by differences in seasonal detection probability.
-Potentially, in months of lower activity, brown tree snakes may remain in tree canopies, where chances of detection by members of the public are unlikely.
+Potentially, during months of low activity, brown tree snakes may remain in tree canopies, where detection by the public is unlikely.